The immune system is the body’s defense against harmful agents. It provides immunity.

 c) Prevention of invasion through the skin.

-d) Destruction of foreign organisms and cells in the blood due to the action of lysozymes, polypeptides, and natural killer cells.
+d) Foreign organisms and cells in the blood are destroyed due to the action of lysozymes, polypeptides, and natural killer cells.

 Acquired immunity